 The portrayal section of a Product Specification should include:

-Pictorial representations of symbols and colours, accompanied by symbol specifications (the latter preferably in the form of machine-processable files as well as formal specifications in the text of the portrayal section) are possible.
+Pictorial representations of symbols and colours, accompanied by symbol specifications (the latter preferably in the form of machine-processable files as well as formal specifications in the text of the portrayal section).

 Specifications and recommendations for the use of symbols by implementers, e.g., calculating orientation from attribute values and the use of thinning to reduce crowding of displays at small display scales, display of text accompanying symbols, masking of boundaries, etc.